pauby/ChocoPackages/automatic/vim-tux.install/README.md

 ## Notes

+* The [Vim mailing list Url](http://www.vim.org/maillist.php) causes Package Validation to regularly fail, so it was removed from the metadata.
 * This is an automatically updated package.
 If you find it is out of date by more than a week, please contact the maintainer(s), to let the know the package is no longer updating, using:
     * The 'Contact Maintainers' link on the package page, or
     * The 'Package Source' link on the package page and raising an issue.